ocochard/cmonit/docs/project-plan.md

 ## Overview

-**cmonit** is an open-source clone of the proprietary M/Monit software that provides centralized monitoring and management of all Monit-enabled hosts via a modern, clean, and mobile-friendly web interface.
+**cmonit** is an open-source clone of the proprietary M/Monit software that provides centralized monitoring and management of all Monit-enabled hosts via a web interface.

 For detailed architecture, technology stack, and implementation details, see **[docs/README.md](README.md)** - the main developer reference.